-How to Paint a Mirror Frame: Easy DIY on a Budget
+Mirror Painting Ideas: Easy DIY on a Budget

-One of the cheapest and easiest ways to update a bathroom is to with paint.
-You can paint the walls, sure, but why not paint mirror frames, fixtures, lights, towel holders, and even doorknobs?
+One of the cheapest and easiest ways to update small spaces like a bathroom is with paint.
+You can paint the walls, sure, but why not paint mirror frames, fixtures, lights, towel holders, wall decor, and even doorknobs?
+These mirror painting ideas will help you refresh your room without breaking your budget.

 What’s “in” can change pretty quickly – much quicker than your lights, doorknobs, or mirror frames break or stop working.
 Rather than wasting money on buying new and figuring out how to switch them out, you can easily update what you already have without breaking the bank.